onflow/sc-eng-gaming/README.md

 To add a `GamePlayer` to a match, the player could call `signUpForMatch()` with the desired `matchID` which would add the `MatchLobbyActions` to the `GamePlayer`'s `matchLobbyCapabilities`.
 Alternatively, the `GamePlayerPublic` interface exposes the ability for a `GamePlayer` to be added to a `Match` by anyone, which you can see in the `setup_new_multiplayer_match.cdc` transaction.

 Once a match has been set up, two NFTs must be escrowed.
 Then each player can submit moves via `MatchPlayerActions.submitMoves()`, requiring both the move and a reference to the player's `GamePlayerID` Capability.
 We require this reference since both players have access to the same Capability, exposing a cheating vector whereby one player could submit the other player's move if the contract lacked a mechanism for identity verification.
-Since access control is a matter of what you have (not who you are) in Cadence, we take a reference to this `GamePlayerID` Capability and pull the submitting player's id from the reference (which should be kept private by the player).
+Since access control is a matter of *what you have* (not *who you are*) in Cadence, we take a reference to this `GamePlayerID` Capability and pull the submitting player's id from the reference (which should be kept private by the player).

-Upon second player's asynchronous move submission, the `Match`:
+Once both players' moves have been submitted, `resolveMatch()` can be called on the `Match` which does the following:

 1. determines the winner
 2. alters the `BasicWinLoss` metadata of the `NFT` in `winLossRecords` based on the outcome
 3. returns the escrowed `NFT`s to the respective `Receiver`s

 Also know that a `Match` can be played in single-player mode.
 In this case, a player escrows their NFT and submits their move as usual.
-Once they submit their move, they must then call the `submitAutomatedPlayerMove()` contract method in a separate transaction.
+Once they submit their move, they must then call the `submitAutomatedPlayerMove()` contract method which generates & submits a move as the second automated player.
+After the moves have been submitted, `resolveMatch()` is then called to determine the outcome & return the escrowed NFTs, but must be called in a separate transaction than move submission.
 This is enforced by block height difference between move submissions - not an ideal solution.
 We enforce separate transaction because the automated player's move is generated using `unsafeRandom()` which can be gamed.
-For example, I could submit my move as rock and set a post condition that the generated move is scissors, allowing me to ensure my win.
+For example, I could submit my move as rock and set a post condition that that the outcome from the generated move results in a win, allowing me to game the system.
 An oracle or a safer randomness API implemented into Flow and Cadence can and will at some point solve this problem, removing the need for these workarounds.
+Until then, we compartmentalized the `Match` into these commit-resolve stages.

 >Note that a `Match` can only be utilized once.